-- Our Lady of the Angels Basilica (Basilica de Nuestra Senora de Los Angeles)– This is the church pictured above.
+Our Lady of the Angels Basilica (Basilica de Nuestra Senora de Los Angeles)– This is the church pictured above.
 Every year August people from all over the country pilgrimage here.
 Some even approach the last several miles on their knees.
 It’s beautiful inside and worth checking out.

 Santiago Apostol Parish Ruins– I find this place so incredibly beautiful.
 It is an old stone church that had burned too many times.
 Instead of rebuilding it they decided to just keep the outside frame and turn the interior into a park.
 Unfortunately, the park is often closed.
 I can’t find a schedule listed online, so you will have to just show up and see if you can get in.
 Either way, it is still beautiful to look at from the outside.

 Iglesia de San Jose de Orosi– This church is located a little bit out of the city.
 It is credited as being the oldest church in Costa Rica.
 It is free to go inside the church, but the small museum next door costs a few dollars.

-5. Go Hiking
+Go Hiking from San Jose

 When you look online for hiking near San Jose, pretty much everything that comes up is about touristy areas which have paved paths or listings for areas that say you need a guide.
 This is just not true!
 There is plenty of hiking you can do nearby for those that want something a little more strenuous and don’t want to hire a guide.

 Tour a Coffee Plantation

 – We recently went to Cafe Britt with my family and had a great time filled with wayyyy too much free coffee.
 We all felt a little caffeine drunk afterward.
 Cafe Britt is not a working coffee plantation, though.
 You will learn a lot about the history of coffee and can see the production, but you won’t get to see the farming side of things.

 Go Ziplining and on an Aerial Tram

 Thomas visited recently and loved it!
 You can go zip lining, ride an aerial tram, check out their butterfly garden, take a nice hike, and see some great wildlife.
 You can also buy a package which includes lunch.
 Thomas said the food was great!
 This place does not run cheap.
 The basic packages per person start at about $100, but sometimes you just need to splurge for some great adventures.

-Go on a chocolate tasting
+Go on a Chocolate Tasting